carlospotter/ita_navigation/testbed/README.md

 ## Pre-requisites (host machine)

-This tested was made and tested in a host machine with the following configuration:
+This testbed was tested in a host machine with the following configuration:

 - Ubuntu 18.04 (bionic)
 - Vagrant 2.2.7